zudello/zudello-knowledge-base/Knowledge Base/3 User management and security/Organisation-level settings.md

 - Organisation
 	- The organisation tab lets you manage and update core organisation settings like your name and logo
 - Teams
-	- The teams tab contains team-specific settings, such:
+	- The teams tab contains team-specific settings, such as:
-		- Team names, logos and contact information
+		- Team names, logos, and contact information
 		- Team-level notifications
 		- Default timezones and currencies
 - Users